The Common

 If you would like updates on the project, please sign up here.

-Marsfield Common was a proposal by two community-based organisations, Eastwood Rugby and North Ryde RSL, to renew the TG Millner Field site by creating 132 low-rise, diverse homes and a new public park for the local community.
+Marsfield Common is a proposal by two community-based organisations, Eastwood Rugby and North Ryde RSL, to renew the TG Millner Field site by creating 132 low-rise, diverse homes and a new 1-hectare public park for the local community.

 Regrettably, the TG Millner rugby fields are now largely unused.
-The privately-owned site is at risk of either overdevelopment or decline.
-Marsfield Common sought to best reconnect today’s community to the site through new neighbours, new local access, new opportunities, and new ideas.
+The Marsfield Common proposal seeks to best reconnect today’s community to the site through new neighbours, new local access, new opportunities, and new ideas.

 Key